Jellyfin: Features

 Jellyfin follows a client–server model that allows multiple users and clients to connect and stream digital media remotely.
 Because Jellyfin runs as a self-contained server, there is no subscription-based consumption model, and Jellyfin does not utilize an external connection nor third-party authentication for this functionality.
 This enables Jellyfin to work on an isolated intranet in much the same fashion as it does over the Internet.
 Because it shares a heritage with Emby, some clients for that platform are unofficially compatible with Jellyfin; however, as Jellyfin's codebase diverges from Emby, this becomes less possible.
 Jellyfin does not support a direct migration path from Emby.

 Jellyfin is extensible, and optional third-party plugins exist to provide additional feature functionality.
 The project hosts an official repository, although plugins need not be hosted in the official repository to be installable.

 Version 10.6.0 of the server software introduced a feature known as "SyncPlay", which provides functionality for multiple users to consume media content together in a synchronized fashion.
 Support to read epub-format ebooks with Jellyfin was also added, together with support for third-party plugin repositories, allowing users to create and install plugins without the need for the official repository.
 The web front-end has been split off in a separate system, in anticipation of the move towards a SQL back-end and high availability with multiple servers.

-Jellyfin can be run in a Docker container.